-The Ocean Floor stocks many species of Coldwater and Cool Water Fish, although some only seasonally, and can order a wide selection of aquarium suitable fish on request when available.
+The Ocean Floor stocks many species of Coldwater and Cool Water Fish.
+We have some only seasonally but can order a wide selection of aquarium suitable fish on request when available.

 Ocean Floor Store offers these types of Cold Water and Cool Water Species on a regular basis

 These fish are smaller and slimmer than the Common Goldfish.
 The deep, forked tail is their signature look.
 They are a very active fish and need room to swim around.

 As the name suggests, these goldfish add flair and fancy to your aquarium.
 There are a few variations of this type.
 Some have four tails, others have bubble eyes, and some have hoods around their heads.

 Loaches have long, thick bodies and tend to stay to the bottom of the tank.
 While not the most active fish, they have sweet dispositions and fascinating behavior.
 They burrow under substrate and stick their heads out.

 These small fish come from southern Europe.
 Their natural habitat is stony streams.
 Their color ranges from silver to gold.
 The males have orange bellies.

 Originating from Japan, these fish have ornamental value.
 They come in a wide variety of patterns.
 They thrive in outdoor ponds with room to spread out.